dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 The patcher is designed to target **macOS Big Sur 11.x to macOS Sequoia 15.x**.
 * Other versions may work, albeit in a broken state.
 No support is provided for any version outside of the above.

+## How do I make sure I'm all up to date?

+Updating the OpenCore installation is a three step process, first the application, second the bootloader and finally root patches.

+Refer to [Updating OpenCore and patches](https://dortania.github.io/OpenCore-Legacy-Patcher/UPDATE.html) for how to update the application and patches.

 ## Why are the settings "not saving"?